-Archbishop Sancroft High School is an 11-16 comprehensive school of 405 students, and is the only Voluntary Aided Church of England High School in East Anglia.
+Archbishop Sancroft High School is an 11-16 comprehensive school of just under 400 students, and is the only Voluntary Aided Church of England High School in East Anglia.

 Archbishop Sancroft is the neighbourhood High School for students aged between 11 and 16 in an area which includes Harleston, Redenhall, Wortwell, Denton, Alburgh, Pulham Market, Pulham St. Mary, Needham, Rushall, Brockdish, Starston and Thorpe Abbots.

 Parents of students who reside outside the catchment area, but who are considering making application for a place in any of the School’s five Year-groups, should, in the first instance, contact the Headteacher.
 Parents wishing to apply for a place at the school because of its Christian foundation should contact the Headteacher.
 Several students come to us from nearby parts of Suffolk such as Mendham and Fressingfield, as well as villages on the fringes of our catchment, including Dickleburgh, Scole, Tivetshall, Shelton, Topcroft and Earsham.